WAYCROSS — They've seen the reports. They know what's at stake. And they want to do something.

 More than two dozen pastors and laypeople representing a dozen area churches gathered at the Piedmont Okefenokee Association building Aug.
 15. There, they discussed the possibility of establishing a local recovery ministry for those fighting drug and alcohol addiction.
 Nine days later, the Association's administrative team recommended that up to $10,000 be made available for the effort.

-“You can’t fix a problem, [until] you know you have a problem,” Pastor Jerry Weathersby of Community Baptist Church in Waycross stressed to the crowd.
+"You can't fix a problem, you know you have a problem," Pastor Jerry Weathersby of Community Baptist Church in Waycross stressed to the crowd.